 If you are facilitating a group relaxation process begin where you are.
 If you can accept parts of yourself that previously were unacceptable then work on accepting your parts with inclusion in mind and open your heart with love.
 This tacitly sets up the relaxation space with this same energy and invites the participants to accept themselves in this context.
 No force.
 Relaxation is a choice not a requirement.

-Because we are not used to being soft with ourselves a gentle practice is one way to open ourselves up to this larger world and feel safe in it.
+Because we are not used to being soft with ourselves a gentle practice is one way to open ourselves up to this larger more spacious world and feel safe in it.

 A Relaxation Practice (to be read aloud to oneself or to one or more others)

 See if you can find a place inside that is your center or core.
-This is a place that you can come back to any time during your day or night.
+This is a place that you can come back to any time during your hours of wakefulness.
 Masters of Wisdom have often referred to this place as a sanctuary of safety and strength.